Military Families United Partners with The Art Institutes to Provide Scholarships to Spouses of All Armed Forces Members

 “We are excited about this new opportunity because The Art Institutes is a leader in delivering online and on ground educational opportunities to students, and they believe, as we do, that providing high-quality educational opportunities to members of our Armed Forces and their families ensures a better future for our country,” said Robert Jackson, Executive Director of Military Families United.

-“We appreciate the service these men and women give to our country and we are dedicated to providing an education that will help them get started on the path to a creative career,” said Timothy Eatman, dean of academic affairs at The Art Institute of Fort Worth.
+“We appreciate the service these men and women give to our country and we are dedicated to providing an education that will help them get started on the path to a creative career,” said Dr. Thomas Newsom, president of The Art Institute of Dallas.
 “As members of the military, they are helping to create a brighter tomorrow for the rest of us.
-At The Art Institute of Fort Worth, we want to help military personnel, veterans and spouses create tomorrow in the next phase of their careers.”
+At The Art Institute of Dallas, we want to help military personnel, veterans and spouses create tomorrow in the next phase of their careers.”

 To learn more about The Art Institutes schools visit www.artinstitutes.edu.

 “Our country witnessed the birth of its ‘Greatest Generation’ in large part due to the education opportunities afforded military families after the end of World War II.
 By providing better educational opportunities to our current generation of veterans and their families we ensure a better future for our country,” Jackson said.

 Military Families United (MFU) (http://www.militaryfamiliesunited.org/) is a not-for-profit organization whose mission is to “Honor the Fallen, Support Those Who Fight, and Serve Their Families.”
 The organization is a national coalition of Gold Star and Blue Star families, veterans and others who share a deep appreciation for our men and women in uniform.
 Founded in 2005, MFU provides programs that offer families direct support.